 This was no ordinary Moscow May Day Parade, and how we ended up marching in it is a bit surreal.

-On the other side, we found hundreds of brightly dressed people, celebrating in the streets as they staged for the parade start.
-The coffee shop had a line out the door, and we decided today might be the day to try the overpriced breakfast in our hotel.
+On the other side, we found hundreds of brightly dressed people celebrating in the streets as they staged for the parade start.
+The coffee shop had a line out the door, but fortunately, there were stalls lining the area of the road we were on, and we purchased pastries for breakfast.

 Security was high in Moscow.
 Honestly, it was greater than any security I have ever seen.
 We had no problems.

 The parade started, and we walked along just to the left with the other people who looked like spectators.
-Still unsure if we belonged there, but following along.
-After several blocks, the barricade became two layers with about 10 metres between the two sets of barricades and only Russian military personnel in the middle.
+Still unsure if we belonged there, but following along, too intimidated to ask a guard if we could leave.
+After several blocks, the barricade became two layers, with about 10 metres between the two sets of barricades and only Russian military personnel patrolling in the middle.

 Tony Payne